Key Takeaways

 The Key to Healthy Snake Plants

 Snake plants cannot stay in water forever.
-While propagating in water is a great starting point, snake plants are not aquatic plants, and they require soil for long-term growth.
+While propagating in water is a great starting point, they are not aquatic plants & require soil for long-term growth.

-Once the roots are well-established, they need to be transferred to soil to thrive and grow to their full potential.
-Keeping them in water for too long can lead to root rot and poor plant health.
+Once roots are well-established, they need to be transferred to soil to thrive & grow to their full potential.
+Keeping them in water for too long can lead to root rot & poor plant health.

-Remember, transitioning to soil is the best way to ensure your snake plant flourishes into a strong and vibrant addition to your home.
+Remember!
+Transitioning to soil is the best way to make it flourish into a strong & vibrant addition to your home.

 Frequently Asked Questions